- >>African Holocaust

 In understanding Africa we must understand the dynamics of religion in living and historical Africa.
 Native African faiths are meet with challenges for their existence but to suggest it is unique to Africa invokes a kind of distortion of reality.
 It takes away from the validity of native systems as being influential in shaping African orthodoxies and it also tries to "tribalize" African indigenous belief.
 And since these beliefs are seen to be backward or primitive it is used to suggest a "tribalness" to any influence these faiths have.

 Historically, the words religious and spiritual in European languages have been used synonymously to describe all the various aspects of religious life.
 Gradually, in Western societies the word spiritual came to be associated with the private realm of thought and experience while the word religious came to be connected with the public realm of membership in a religious institution with official denominational doctrines.
-The notion of a private "religion" is a nu-age reality brought into recent existence, it has no trans-historical roots in reality.
-It only exists as a European language debate, and a social science study.
+We need to trace the origins to this dichotomy and we find it in the counter culture of White liberals.
+Some think there is a stand-alone spirituality that is "better" than organized religion.
+So the notion of a private "religion" is a narcissistic nu-age reality brought into recent existence, it has no trans-historical roots in reality.
+It originates as a serious proposal only in European languages, and a social science study.

 Spirituality describes the world of super natural interactions—forces outside of traditional science.
 Like "Power," it can be contained or expressed in a battery, a power plant, a fuel cell, or a nuclear reaction: It is the essence of energy.
 Religion is what holds, and defines, or makes "usable" spirituality in terms of functionality; It communicates between that realm and reality.